kalpP/PasswordGenerator/README.md

 1. Create a .env file in the same directory as the project
 2. The content of the .env file should be:
    ```
+   # NOTE: ORIGINAL PASSWORD WILL BE AN EMPTY STRING ['']
-   MASTER_PASSWORD = "<your master password>"
+   MASTER_PASSWORD = "0ff5a7e4bd2ce271a4e38b3fb2fa75085763d0bcc8527d77d0581b6d8f24aa48"
+   # NOTE: YOU NOT CHANGE YOUR SALT WITHOUT MANUALLY CHANGING MASTER_PASSWORD IN .ENV FILE
    SALT = "<a random string>"
    ```
-   NOTE: YOU NOT CHANGE YOUR SALT WITHOUT MANUALLY CHANGING MASTER_PASSWORD IN .ENV FILE